jacobcoughenour/GodotSteam/README.md

 What's New
 -------------
+**Update 12/13/22**
+- Added: new game to game list

 **Update 11/3/22**
 - Added: new contributors

 **Update 12/2/22**
-- Added: new gmae to game list
+- Added: new game to game list
 - Changed: added new link for game

 **Update 11/29/22**